QwikDev/qwik/packages/qwik/src/core/api.md

 }

-// @alpha @deprecated (undocumented) export const useEnvData: typeof useServerProps;
+// @alpha @deprecated (undocumented) export const useEnvData: typeof useServerData;

 // Warning: (ae-forgotten-export) The symbol "ErrorBoundaryStore" needs to be exported by the entry point index.d.ts
 //